 If you need a statement piece that you’re likely to only wear once, renting is a great solution.
-There is an increasing number of rental stores at a range of prices that will help you look great for every event, and your wardrobe won’t be clogged up with single wear items.
+There is an increasing number of rental stores at a range of prices that will help you look great for every event, and your more sustainable & minimalist wardrobe won’t be clogged up with single wear items.
 It’s a win-win for everyone!
-Companies such as Hirestreet UK and Hire the Catwalk are options to consider
+Companies such as Hirestreet and Hire the Catwalk are options to consider

 7. Buy Timeless Chic

-Think timeless chic that fits your personality and body shape perfectly when you make purchase decisions.
-The best items are those that make you feel more confident, relaxed and happy.
+Think timeless chic that fits your personality and body shape perfectly when you buy new pieces.
+The best ones are those that make you feel more confident, relaxed and happy.

 8. Wash Garments Sparingly